frivolt/openrefinewiki/FAQ.md

 `./refine -p 3333 -i 0.0.0.0 -m 6000M -d /where/you/want/the/workspace`

-**Google Refine opens my browser then waits a long time trying to connect to the server at 165.135.222.96 or another address I don't recognize.**
+**Refine opens my browser then waits a long time trying to connect to the server at 165.135.222.96 or another address I don't recognize.**

 Try to run at a specific IP: ./refine -i 127.0.0.1.
 (Windows users must use a slash character like C:>refine /i 127.0.0.1:8088)